 Position of Enumerator By the pedestrian access at the front corner of the site (Photograph 2).
 Cycles Count Record all pedal cycles entering and exiting the site at this access.
+Scooters Count Record all scooters entering and exiting the site at this access.
 Pedestrians Count All people that walk into the site at this access should be recorded as pedestrian arrivals.

 All people that walk out of the site at this access should be recorded as pedestrian departures.
 Special Conditions None